- Dave McGroarty, Head of Protection & Victim Support, Safeguarding Unit, Home Office

 Tackling child sexual exploitation is a key priority for both Government and local services.
-Despite significant progress, more must be done to safeguard children from CSE.
-The Government continues to push forward its national strategy under the pillars of tackling offending, reducing vulnerability and supporting victims and survivors.
+More needs to be done to safeguard children, building on the pillars of tackling offending, reducing vulnerability and supporting victims.

-Join us in March for an up-to-date brief on what is being done at a national and local level to combat CSE.
+Join us in March to hear from Dave McGroarty, Safeguarding Unit, Home Office and receive an up-to-date brief on what is being done at a national and local level to combat CSE.
 You will explore the Government’s strategy and learn from good practice case studies to take back and implement in your own setting.

 Key Issues to be Addressed: